mastrojs/mastro/README.md

 ## Join the community

-We're looking to build an inclusive community, where people of all kinds of backgrounds and experience levels feel welcome and safe, and help each other out.
+We’re building an inclusive community, where people of all kinds of backgrounds and experience levels feel welcome and safe, and help each other.
 A place to ask questions and learn new things.

-Do you have a question, need help, or would like to talk about future plans?
-Please start a [GitHub Discussion](https://github.com/mastrojs/mastro/discussions/) or [chat on Stoat](https://stt.gg/k7QMEaP1).
+Please start a [GitHub Discussion](https://github.com/mastrojs/mastro/discussions/) or join us on [our Discord](https://discord.gg/gmw2VEW5Rw) or [our Stoat](https://stt.gg/k7QMEaP1).

 Something not working as expected or confusing?
 We consider that a bug.
 Please open a [GitHub issue](https://github.com/mastrojs/mastro/issues/).